Mohammad0336/Game_KnightArchitecture/README.md

-# MovieKnight_Architecture
+# Game_Knight_Architecture
-### Title: Movie Knight
+### Title: Game Knight
 ### Group Members: Abbas Rizvi, MohammadHamza Asif, Jad Eletry, Shahzabe Mahmood

 ## Overview
-Software design and architecture plans for the Movie Knight movie database system.
+Software design and architecture plans for the Game Knight movie database system.

-Movie Knight is a program designed to allow users tomanage their library of movies, and provides them with useful information related to each title.
+## Description
+GameKnight is a Game Library web application which can store and manage your game library across different platforms.
+The application lets gamers filter their game libraries to find and remember games from their past and find the games they want to play in the future.